Sammidysam/file-templater/README.md

 If the template is a file, the file will be copied into the current directory.
 If the template is a folder, the contents of the folder, but not the folder itself, will be copied into the current directory.

-`-a` is used to add a template to the templates directory.
+`-a` is used to add a template to the templates directory or a binding to the bindings directory.
-Files or folders can be added using this switch.
+When given a directory, the directory will be treated as a template and copied to the templates directory.
+When given a file, the file will be treated as a binding if it ends in `.rb` and a template otherwise.
+If it is treated as a template, the template will be named the file name without its extension.
+If your template name plans to end in `.rb`, create a folder for it before adding it so that it is not incorrectly treated as a binding.
+Read the bindings section below to learn more about acceptable rules of binding files.
-It can take a single argument or multiple arguments, and files and folders being added are expected to be in the current directory.
+This switch can take a single argument or multiple arguments, and files and folders being added are expected to be in the current directory.

-*remove this command*
-`-b` is used to add a binding to the bindings directory.
-A file ending in `.rb` is expected as the argument, though a list of files can be given as well.
-To be used with a template, the file name minus the extension must match the template folder name or template file name minus its extension **exactly**.
-If the names do not match, the binding will not be loaded for use with the template source, which could cause errors upon loading the template.
-As well as that, the class name inside of the binding file must follow the UpperCamelCase conventions.
-For more information about formats of binding files, read the bindings section below.

 `-r` removes the template and/or the binding of the given argument or list of arguments.
 The `.rb` extension will be automatically added to the argument(s) when finding the binding file.